 Scottish Community Development Centre

-- Build strong, healthy, sustainable and equitable communities
+- Help build strong, healthy, sustainable and equitable communities

 - Work with agencies and partnerships to achieve effective community engagement and community participation

-- Influence policy by researching issues and contributing to government working groups and committees on related policy issues
+- Influence policy by researching issues and contributing to government working groups and committees on issues related to community participation and empowerment

 Scottish Community Development Network